willforde/script.module.codequick/docs/tutorial.rst

 ########
 Tutorial
 ########
-Here we will document the creation of an add-on.
+Here we will document the creation of an "add-on".
-In this case, plugin.video.metalvideo.
-This will be a simplifyed version of the full add-on witch can be found over @ https://github.com/willforde/plugin.video.metalvideo
+In this instance, “plugin.video.metalvideo”.
+This will be a simplified version of the full add-on that can be found over at https://github.com/willforde/plugin.video.metalvideo

-First thing is to import the required codequick components.
+First of all, import the required “Codequick” components.

-    * :class:`Route<codequick.route.Route>` will be used to list folder items.
+    * :class:`Route<codequick.route.Route>` will be used to list folder"items.
-    * :class:`Resolver<codequick.resolver.Resolver>` will be used to resolve video urls.
+    * :class:`Resolver<codequick.resolver.Resolver>` will be used to resolve video URLs.
-    * :class:`Listitem<codequick.listing.Listitem>` is used to create items within kodi.
+    * :class:`Listitem<codequick.listing.Listitem>` is used to create "items" within Kodi.
-    * ``utils`` is a module containing some useful functions.
+    * :mod:`utils<codequick.utils>` is a module, containing some useful functions.
-    * ``run`` is the function that controls the execution of the add-on.
+    * :func:`run<codequick.run>` is the function that controls the execution of the add-on.

 .. code-block:: python

     from codequick import Route, Resolver, Listitem, utils, run

-Next we will import urlquick, witch is a light-weight http client with requests like interface featuring caching support
+Next we will import "urlquick", which is a "light-weight" HTTP client with a "requests" like interface, featuring caching support.

 .. code-block:: python

     import urlquick

-Now we will use :func:`utils.urljoin_partial<codequick.utils.urljoin_partial>` to create a url constructor with the base url of the site.
-This is use to convert relative urls to absolute urls.
+Now, we will use :func:`utils.urljoin_partial<codequick.utils.urljoin_partial>` to create a URL constructor with the "base" URL of the site.
+This is use to convert relative URLs to absolute URLs.
-Normally 'html' is full of relative urls and this makes it easier to work with them, guaranteeing that you will always have an absolute url to use.
+Normally HTML is full of relative URLs and this makes it easier to work with them, guaranteeing that you will always have an absolute URL to use.

 .. code-block:: python

     # Base url constructor
     url_constructor = utils.urljoin_partial("http://metalvideo.com")

-Next we will create the root function that will be the starting point for the add-on.
+Next we will create the "Root" function which will be the starting point for the add-on.
-It is very important that the root function is called 'root'.
-This function will first have to be registered as a callback function.
-Since this is a function that will return listitems, it will be registered as a :class:`Route<codequick.route.Route>` callback.
-It is expected that a :class:`Route<codequick.route.Route>` callback will return a generator or list, of :class:`codequick.Listitem<codequick.listing.Listitem>` objects.
+It is very important that the "Root" function is called "root".
+This function will first have to be registered as a "callback" function.
+Since this is a function that will return "listitems", this will be registered as a :class:`Route<codequick.route.Route>` callback.
+It is expected that a :class:`Route<codequick.route.Route>` callback should return a "generator" or "list", of :class:`codequick.Listitem<codequick.listing.Listitem>` objects.
-The first argument that will be passed to a :class:`Route<codequick.route.Route>` callback will always be a :class:`Route<codequick.route.Route>` instance.
+The first argument that will be passed to a :class:`Route<codequick.route.Route>` callback, will always be the :class:`Route<codequick.route.Route>` instance.

-This callback will parse the list of music video categories available on http://metalvideo.com, then return a generator of listitems linking to a sub directory of videos within that category.
+This "callback" will parse the list of the “Music Video Categories” available on: http://metalvideo.com, This will return a "generator" of "listitems" linking to a sub-directory of videos within that category.
-Parsing of the html source will be done using HTMLement witch is integrated into the urlquick request response.
+Parsing of the HTML source will be done using "HTMLement" which is integrated into the "urlquick" request response.

 .. seealso:: http://urlquick.readthedocs.io/en/stable/#urlquick.Response.parse

              http://python-htmlement.readthedocs.io/en/stable/

 .. code-block:: python